Minjune Hwang

 minjuneh at usc dot edu

 Hello!
-I am a first year PhD Student at USC, where I am advised by Prof. Daniel Seita and closely working with Prof. Erdem Biyik.
+I am a second year PhD Student at USC, where I am advised by Prof. Daniel Seita and closely working with Prof. Erdem Bıyık.

 I received a MSCS degree at Stanford, where I worked on robot learning research with Prof. Fei-Fei Li and Prof. Jiajun Wu.
 Prior to that I completed my undergraduate studies at UC Berkeley, majoring in CS & Statistics.

-Previously, I was an Applied Scientist Intern at Amazon Robotics's Scanless Tech, where I developed an efficient algorithm that eliminates the need for explicit scanning, with Dr. Frank Preiswerk and Preethi Krishnaswamy.
+Previously, I was an Applied Scientist Intern at Amazon Robotics's Scanless Tech, where I developed an efficient algorithm that eliminates the need for explicit scanning, with Dr. Frank Preiswerk.
 I have also interned in Microsoft Research and Apple (SPG) to solve various problems in robotics.

 Resume / GitHub / LinkedIn / Google Scholar